forwinder15/learndiesels/content/posts/2019-05-03--the-tool-guide-for-new-diesel-mechanics/index.md

 **1. Toolbox or Cart**

 * Standard size.
 You don't need anything crazy.
-Most mechanics would tell you that you can get away with a cart. **This is the one I own [Tool Cart (Link To Amazon)](https://amzn.to/2WCCyMh)**
+Most mechanics would tell you that you can get away with a cart. **This is the one I own [Tool Cart - Click to see the latest price on Amazon)](https://amzn.to/2WCCyMh)**

 If you are wanting to spend the money for a tool chest consider finding one online or looking around swap meets and what-not.
 I found a [really cool Husky box on Amazon](https://amzn.to/2wQWwKp).
 It has a stainless steel top and is 72" long for under 1200 bucks.
 See if Snap-on can beat that price.